-The VoIP wall baffle talkback speaker assembly consists of an 8" cone speaker and VoIP module preassembled onto a bright white injection-molded wall baffle speaker enclosure.
+The VoIP wall baffle talkback speaker assembly consists of an 8" cone speaker and VoIP module preassembled into a bright white injection-molded wall baffle speaker enclosure.

-Both types of speakers are 802.3af-compliant and are designed to facilitate rapid and efficient deployment using existing network Power over Ethernet (PoE) ports.
-They also have a Form-C relay for controlling third-party devices.
+The speaker is 802.3af-compliant and designed to facilitate rapid and efficient deployment using existing network Power over Ethernet (PoE) ports.
+It also has a Form-C relay for controlling third-party devices.
 These VoIP speakers enable ease of placement wherever needed within a facility.